ankitapuri/pixelvibe/Readme.md

 ### ✅&nbsp; Pycode style to be followed
 -	Please follow the guidelines of python module pycodestyle as given in <a href="https://github.com/FOSS-Cell-GECPKD/pixelvibe/blob/main/Pycodestyle.md">here</a>.

-### ✅&nbsp; Requirements
-1. Scalable size off the board according to the user preference
-2. Colour palette in the form of colour wheel
-3. The board should not display the boxes to the user
-4. Utility box displaying:
--	pens of various sizes
--	erasers of various sizes
--	A circle which asks the user to input the radius
--	Undo button
--	Delete button to clear the entire screen
--	A button to help the user to save the project
-5. Lastly a functionality which helps the user to import the image from the local machine to the web app and convert into pixel format.

-### ✅&nbsp; Project Goals and Ideas
-1. Scalable size off the board according to the user preferences
-2. Colour palette in the form of colour wheel
-3. The board should not display the boxes to the user
-4. Utility box displaying:
-  -	Pens of various sizes
-  -	Erasers of various sizes
-  -	A circle which asks the user to input the radius
-  -	Undo button
-  -	Delete button to clear the entire screen
-  -	A button to help the user to save the project
-5. A functionality which helps the user to import the image from the local machine to the web app and convert into pixel format.
-6. Sign In/Sign Up page
-7. Ability to store user's work

 ### 🚀 Contributing